Scouting in the Antarctic: Scouting Antarctic expeditions

+In January 2019 Joe Doherty, a member of Hampshire Scout Expeditions, became the first Scout in the world to ski to the south pole and kite ski back.
+It took 66 days and covered over 2000 km.
+The team originally consisted of 5 members, but due to injury and other commitments, Joe went on a guided expedition there and back.
+Joe skied with 1 guide and two clients to the pole and kite skied back with the guide, from Antarctic Logistics and Expeditions (ALE).
+They carried all their own supplies, weighing up to 120kg at times.

-In December 2021 Venturing Crew 774 of Orange County Council, CA, USA (part of the Boy Scouts of America) is participating in an expedition to the Antarctic Peninsula.
-They will be traveling aboard the Plancius, operated by Oceanwide Expeditions.
-During the cruise they will be assisting with marine faunal collections, working with scientific divers from the Natural History Museum of Los Angeles, camping on the continent, kayaking, and working on rank advancement and leadership training.
-20 youth supported by 19 adult volunteers will be participating.
+In December 2021 Venturing Crew 774 of Orange County Council, CA, USA (part of the Boy Scouts of America) participated in an expedition to the Antarctic Peninsula.
+They traveled aboard the Plancius, operated by Oceanwide Expeditions.
+During the cruise they assisted with marine faunal collections, working with scientific divers from the Natural History Museum of Los Angeles, camped on the continent, kayaked, and worked on rank advancement and leadership training.
+20 youth supported by 19 adult volunteers participated.

 In January 2022 a ten strong team of Scouts (8 from Kent and 2 from Scotland) sailed to the Antarctic Peninsular as part of the REQUEST2021 Antarctica Project.
 This was to commemorate the 1921 - 1922 Shackleton-Rowett "Quest" Expedition for which Scouts James Marr and Norman Mooney were selected as cabin boys by Sir Ernest Shackleton.